rbjoergensen/docs.callofthevoid.dk/Readme.md

-# docs.callofthevoid.dk
+# Documentation - CallOfTheVoid
-Documentation based on markdown files purposefully written for this site and imported from git repositories.
+Documentation based on markdown files purposefully written for this site and imported from git repositories.<br /><br />
 Work in progress...
-## ToDo
+## Todo
-- [ ] Create container based action for working with the DocFX tool
 - [ ] Add files from GitHub to the site when building
-- [ ] Add triggers to build automatically when files update in a repository
+- [x] Add triggers to build automatically when files update in a repository (Fixed by adding dispatch triggers)
 - [ ] Add .docfx configuration to repositories to customize view
+- [ ] Find fix for links that point to placeholders
+- [ ] Create container based action for working with the DocFX tool